S-0896

 Plain Language

-Users have a right to access and download their own chat logs at any time.
-Chatbot providers must produce the chat log in a downloadable, easy-to-read format upon request.
+Users have an unconditional right to access their own chat logs at any time.
+On request, the chatbot provider must deliver the chat log in a downloadable, easy-to-read format.
 Providers may not discriminate or retaliate against users who exercise this access right.
-This is an on-demand data portability right with no limit on frequency of requests.
+This is broader than a typical data access right because it covers both user input data and chatbot output data (per the chat log definition), giving users access to the full conversation record.

 Statutory Text